UgurBurakGuven/UgurBurakGuven/README.md

 ###

-iOS developer, have developed many applications.Skilled in MVVM pattern, Realm, CoreData and Swift.
+iOS developer, have developed many applications.Skilled in MVVM pattern, Realm, CoreData and Swift and SwiftUI.
 Student with Engineering Faculty focused in Computer Science from Ataturk University

 ![](https://komarev.com/ghpvc/?username=your-github-username&color=green)